 your local bookstore or online

-in its 2nd Edition!: Find Peterís best selling book,
+in its 2nd Edition and translated into over a dozen languages!: Find Peterís best selling book,

 Sailing for Dummies (Wiley, co-written with JJ Isler) available at West

 Marine, your local bookstore or